iamalexchip/zimcell/README.md

 ### intlFormat
 `intlFormat($cellnumber)`

-Converts the number to international format
+Internationalises the phone number with a "+" prefix.

 ```php
 Zimcell::intlFormat('0772 123 456');